SpindleASA/spindle-guides/fiction.md

 ### Illustration NFTs

-Currently Illustration NFTs are only sold by the authors/artists on their respective external storefronts, but Spindle aims to implement an internal storefront for selling Illustration NFTs sometime this summer.
+Currently, Illustration NFTs are only sold by the authors/artists on their respective external storefronts, but Spindle aims to implement an internal storefront for selling Illustration NFTs in Q3/Q4 2022.
 This will be an optional service.

 In the meantime, we’ll be creating author/story profile pages for everyone to link to their external shops, social media, personal pages, etc.

 ### Proof-Reading

-Story proof-reading and editing occurs on the Storyteller’s Guild, a Discord server exclusively for the authors.
+Story proof-reading and editing occurs on channels on our Discord server exclusively for the authors.
 Proof-reading chapters is often a swap between two authors, but may be compensated with YARN or a Voting Card if a swap isn’t available.
-For more information, join the Spindle Main server to request access to the Storyteller’s Guild: https://discord.gg/D8P9esv6Vn
+For more information, join the [Spindle Discord Server](https://discord.gg/D8P9esv6Vn) to request access to the Storyteller’s channels.

 ### $YARN Rewards